 Unfortunately, getting rid of the dreaded ‘moobs’ is a lot more difficult, and it’s certainly not a simple case of pounding your chest with specific exercises.
 Melting away this unsightly phenomenon requires a finely tuned diet and, crucially, the right fitness programme.

 But don’t despair, with a great deal of hard work you can banish man boobs for good.
-Here’s everything you need to know.
+If diet and exercise don’t work for you, you can always consider male breast reduction surgery

 Why do some men get man boobs?